-Some of us at Gimme are big coffee drinkers, so we recently went on a quest to find the cleanest possible organic coffee in toxin-free packaging.
-We quickly discovered that while organically grown coffee beans are widely available, they are, unfortunately, almost always roasted, packaged, and brewed in ways that can add all sorts of unwanted chemistry to the beans.
+A few years ago we went on a quest to find the cleanest possible organic coffee in toxin-free packaging.
+As you probably know, organically grown coffee beans are widely available–this is great!
+Unfortunately, even organic beans are almost always roasted, packaged, and brewed in ways that can add all sorts of unwanted chemistry to your morning brew.

 This means that by the time your organic coffee reaches your cup it would likely no longer qualify as “organic,” and definitely not as Good Stuff.

-This is not only bad for us as consumers but also quite detrimental to the people who live and work in coffee-producing areas.
+This is not only bad for us as consumers, but is also quite detrimental to the people who live and work in coffee-producing areas.

 Here are just three of the pesticides commonly used on coffee beans:

 - Methyl Parathyion is one of the most vile pesticides ever created, and is toxic to a wide swath of all living things–including humans.

 - Endosulfan is toxic to most animals and takes a very long time to break down in the soil.

 - Chlorpyrifos has been banned for household use in the U.S. as it can cause birth defects.